mdn/content/files/en-us/web/api/document/requeststorageaccess/index.md

 ### Return value

-A {{jsxref("Promise")}} that fulfills with `undefined` if the access to first-party storage was granted, and rejects if access was denied.
+A {{jsxref("Promise")}} that fulfills with `undefined` if the access to first-party cookies was granted, and rejects if access was denied.

 When the promise gets resolved, the resolve handler will run as if a user gesture is being processed, whether the promise was fulfilled or rejected: